sp5nvx/Si4012/README.md

 # Si4012
-library v.01
+tracker KF-2m  v.01

-This is first version of Si4012 RTTY library.
+This is first version of Si4012 RTTY KF tracker.